Academic Catalog 2024-2025

 Spring Interim Study Away.
 Student must have taken or be concurrently enrolled in REL 200: Christianity and Religious Diversity

-Mayo Innovations Scholars Program (MISP)
+Innovations Scholars Program

 Full Year.
 Students register for the PEAK in spring semester.